lcjensen/instaRanalysis/README.md

 Check full documentation [here](https://github.com/rarcega/instagram-scraper)

 ## Data manipulation in R
+This operation outputs a readable Microsoft Excel file.

 1. Download this repos and save to a location where the scraper downloaded images and json file
 2. Open RStudio
 3. Create new project and choose the same save location